General Quantum Bernoulli Factory: Framework Analysis and Experiments: Constructible states in the QBF

-where $c(p)$ is the coefficient for normalization, and $h(p)$ is a function of $p$.
-We say that a state $|h(p)\rangle$ is constructible if it can be transformed from $|\psi_p\rangle$ in finite steps.
-In each step, we can use unitary operation or measurement, along with some auxiliary qubits.
-The auxiliary qubits can be either constructible states, or some constant single-qubit states in which the amplitudes are constant complex numbers.
-It has been proved that $|h(p)\rangle$ is constructible if and only if $h(p)$ belongs to the field $\mathbb{M}$ generated from $\sqrt{\frac{p}{1-p}}$ and the complex field (see supplementary for formula definition).
+where $c(p)$ is the coefficient for normalization, and $h(p)=k_0(p)/k_1(p)$ is called the relative amplitude.
+It has been proved~\cite{Jiang2018} that a single-qubit state $|h(p)\rangle$ is constructible if and only if $h(p)$ belongs to the field $\mathbb{M}$ which is spanned by $p$-involved term $\sqrt{\frac{p}{1-p}}$ and the complex field, that is

-Now we remove the restriction on the quantity of qubits contained in the result state.
-That is to produce an $n$-qubit state
+where $g_i(p)$ are polynomials in $p$ with complex coefficients.
+Note that here our goal is to construct the state $|h(p)\rangle$ exactly with the unknown parameter $p$.
+Though we can approximate any well-behaved functions with polynomials, which however requires extremely large number of steps to reach a certain accuracy.
+Besides, since the relative amplitudes of the constructible quoins form a field, the unitary operations corresponding to the basic operations defined for this field provide a general approach to produce arbitrary constructible states.
+However, since the produced states are limited in single-qubit cases, it is unable to perform the joint measurement on the result state to obtain classical probability as done in ref~\cite{Dale2015, Patel2019}.